M.S. in Mathematics

 3. A proof-based course in Advanced Calculus or Introduction to Analysis I (M 383).
 A second semester of Analysis is preferred, but not required.

-International Students: Please refer to The Graduate School's page describing the International Application Process for a detailed description of additional requirements for admission including those on how to provide evidence of English proficiency.
+International Students: Please refer to The Graduate School's page International Application Process for a detailed description of additional admission requirements, such as demonstrating English proficiency which apply to some countries.

-• In order to be eligible for a GTA position, the applicant must provide documentation of a minimum score of TOEFL: 93-internet-based [iBT] or 550-PBT, IELTS: 7.0: 65, or Duolingo: 135
+• In order to be eligible for a Graduate Teaching Assistantship position, the applicant must provide documentation of a minimum score of TOEFL: 93-internet-based [iBT] or 550-PBT, or IELTS: 7.0: 65, or Duolingo: 135

 Program Requirements